You know the expression “Think smarter, not harder”? That’s what DoubleClick Search does for your marketing game.

 Perhaps.
 Here’s how the pros and cons break down:

-DS is charged as a percentage of media spend (usually one percent), as linked to your Search Engines.
+DS is charged as a percentage of rich media spend (usually one percent), as linked to your Search Engines.
 If you are a client or user of any of the other platforms in DoubleClick’s suite (DBM, Studio, DoubleClick Search etc) then you might escape any onboarding fees.

 AdWords, on the other hand, is free.